 - Reach out to anyone still linking to the old URL (at least the people with influence), and ask them nicely to update their links.

-- Update your XML Sitemap, and submit it to Google and Bing’s Webmaster Tools.
+- Update your XML Sitemap, and submit it to Google Search Console and Bing’s Webmaster Tools.

 Do all of those things as fast as you can so that the search engines make the adjustments quickly and start indexing the new URLs.
 Once you’ve finished all five of those steps, you should start to see the new site’s landing pages replace the old landing pages in the SERP in a week or two, depending on how often search engines crawl your pages.